etoews/customerco-api/README.md

 * Decision: Enable batch updates of customers

 ### Cache control
-* To enable the use cases of "periodic sync of customers using the API" and a "mobile app that allows retrieval and update of customers details" the GET /customers operations implements cache control.
+* To enable the use cases of "periodic sync of customers using the API" and a "mobile app that allows retrieval and update of customers details" the GET /customers operation implements cache control.
 * This is specified and documented in [traits](traits.raml) in the cacheable section.
 * Decision: Enable cache control

+### Searching, sorting, and pagination
+* To enable the use case of a "mobile app that allows retrieval" the GET /customers operation implements searching, sorting, and pagination.
+* This allows the user to quickly find the resources they're looking for and minimize data transfer.
+* This is specified and documented in [traits](traits.raml) in the searchable, sortable, and pageable sections.
+* Decision: Enable searching, sorting, and pagination

 ### Versioning
 * There are a number of ways to version an API: URI versioning, query string versioning, header versioning, media type versioning, or even no versioning at all.